 Kay: Social Team; Health and Safety Team

 Bill’s varied work experiences have led him to construction, sales, warehouse manager, small business owner, website research, writing, and office management.
-He is currently the office manger for the Port Townsend School of Massage.
 He enjoys running, sports, and spending time with his children and grandchildren.

 Kay D. has a B.S. in Biology and worked as a research assistant at Harvard Medical School, and later as a high school teacher.
 Since moving to Port Townsend, she has worked with home heath care and is still employed as a massage therapist and instructor at Port Townsend School of Massage.
 Her spare time involves long walks in the woods, seeing movies with Bill and being with children and grandchildren.

 Grace taught Language Arts to fourth - eighth graders for 30-years in the Ohio public school system and has been in Port Townsend for 13 years.
 She is an active volunteer at the public library and Habitat for Humanity.
 Grace is a member of a local investing group, LION, and a Giving Circle participant with the Community Foundation of Jefferson County.
 She has a special interest in the Jefferson County Land Trust.

 Kay's background education and experience was in the field of microbiology.
 After she moved to Port Townsend fifteen years ago, she became passionately interested in the art and technical aspects of photography.
 She is now an artist member of the Port Townsend Gallery and on the Board of Directors.
 As a member she helps operate and staff the store as well as displaying and selling her artwork in the gallery.
 Additionally, she photographs weddings and other family events with a local photographer.

 Landscape and Finance/Legal Teams